Virginia-iGEM/igem-wikibrick/README.md

 You can avoid this by doing the following:

+- **Liberally use and abuse the !important flag.** As much as it bad practice, this is the easiest way to override stylesheets enforced by `igem.org`.
+Does something appear different on the `igem.org` website than on your local server?
+Find the style that makes it appear different, and add `!important` to the end of it, just before the semicolon.
+This will fix 95% of these issues.
 - **Do not leave your publish for last minute.** Publish semi-regularly to ensure that your styling, content and JS works on both the wiki and on your local webserver.
 - Do not style `<body>` tags.
 At all.
-To do global styling for your whole page, instead wrap all the content in your body in a `<div id="teamname_content"></div>` and style the `#teamname_content` id.
+To do global styling for your whole page, instead wrap all the content in your body in a div tag and style that tag.
+Example: `<div id="teamname_content"></div>` and style the `#teamname_content` id.
 - Inspect an iGEM wiki page and take note of the names of HTML tags they use.
 For example, they have a `<div>` with the id `#content`, so you will not be able to use a `<div>` with the `content` id without clashing with iGEM Wiki styling

 ### Why does my JQuery code behave strangely?

-This is a known issue and likely relates to the fact that we package JQuery 3.3 using Bower by default, while iGEM provides JQuery 1.1 forcibly to all wikis.
-We are currently attempting to resolve the issue ourselves.
+~~This is a known issue and likely relates to the fact that we package JQuery 3.3 using Bower by default, while iGEM provides JQuery 1.1 forcibly to all wikis.
+We are currently attempting to resolve the issue ourselves.~~

-A current known workaround is to write inline JavaScript in `<script>` tags instead of writing them under the js folder.
+~~A current known workaround is to write inline JavaScript in `<script>` tags instead of writing them under the js folder.
 If you need to use your JavaScript in multiple documents, you can place your script tag in the `app/partials/_head.hbs` partial.
-This will cause JQuery code to behave as it should.
+This will cause JQuery code to behave as it should.~~

+Fixed!
+Both templates served by `generator-igemwiki` now use Browserify to package the newest version of JQuery, 3.3.1, with your JavaScript.
+This allows you to use the newest version of JavaScript while `igem.org`'s AJAX loads will still function perfectly with JQuery 1.11.1.

+If you aren't using the generator, update to the latest version of `igem-wikibrick` with `npm install -D igem-wikibrick@latest`, install Node.js JQuery with `npm install jquery` and then add `jq = require('jquery')` to the top of all your JavaScript files.
+Use `jq` in place of `$` if you wish to use JavaScript 3.3.1.
+If for whatever reason you want to use JavaScript 1.11.1, use the `$` instead. _Do not mix and match._

 ### I keep making modifications but whenever I build, they're overwritten!